shellywanamaker/shellywanamaker.github.io/_posts/2016-12-07-Proteo-Lab-Day-1.md

 The gill proteome will be sequenced using tandem mass spectrometry to reveal expression pattern associated with local conditions.
 With these results we seek to examine how protein profiles might provide valuable information on local conditions including how environmental change can influence bivalve physiology.

-For details more details, data, protocols, scripts see the [Github repo](https://github.com/RobertsLab/project-geoduck-oa)
+For more details, data, protocols, scripts see the [Github repo](https://github.com/RobertsLab/project-geoduck-oa)

 ---